simphony/simphony-osp/doc/yaml_spec.md

 Every relationship is a subclass of `RELATIONSHIP`.
 The declaration of a relationship is a special case of the declaration of an entity.
 It must have the keys described in [Ontology entities format](#ontology-entities-format).
-Furthermore, it mus have the following keys:
+Furthermore, it can contain the following information:

 `inverse`: **\`\`qualified entity name\`\`** or empty (None)
 > If CUDS object A is related to CUDS object B via relationship REL, then B is related